Blocking Antibody Screening Service

 What Are Blocking Antibodies?

-Blocking antibodies—also known as antagonistic or functional antibodies—are antibodies that inhibit a specific ligand–receptor interaction or signaling pathway.
+Blocking antibodies are antibodies that inhibit a specific ligand–receptor interaction or signaling pathway.
 By preventing these interactions, blocking antibodies help determine:

 • The mechanism of action (MoA) of a therapeutic target